 We want to ensure that trees are a part of the experience of this space for generations to come.
 We are proposing new trees that will grow and flourish as some of the existing trees reach the end of their life, as well as a wider variety of trees which support a greater diversity of wildlife.

-In our summer exhibition you told us that you liked the idea of the corner gardens because they would extend the green space but you wanted to make sure that these spaces would be safe and would genuinely improve the experience of arriving on foot.
+In the summer exhibition you told us that you liked the idea of the corner gardens because they would extend the green space but you wanted to make sure that these spaces would be safe and would genuinely improve the experience of arriving on foot.

 During the day the floating rain baskets that collect water for reuse also provide a space sheltered from the sun and rain for people to meet before entering the Square.
 Local traffic continues to move around the Square, but the corners are extended to bring beautiful planting beyond the existing boundary.